AdllerSimas/APPointmens/README.md

 # APPointmens
-It's a app to do work appointments or tasks
+It's a MERN app to do work appointments or tasks